Larner College of Medicine

 Body

-Gather every other week with a small group of peers and residents at a senior living or residential care community near your school.
-As part of a consistent volunteer team led by trained UVM students, you’ll build community through activities such as collaborative art, music, baking, and storytelling, shaped by your interests and strengths.
+Gather twice per month with a small group of students and residents at a nearby senior living or residential care community.
+As part of a consistent volunteer team led by trained UVM students, we'll build community through shared activities such as collaborative art, music, games, and storytelling, shaped by your interests and strengths.

 Body